During the holiday season, I always try to have some homemade snacks on hand for any guests or family, such as these spicy caramel popcorn clusters.

 But let’s get real here: sometimes it’s just for myself because it’s the holidays and I will absolutely treat myself.

 What’s in a Popcorn Cluster?

-These spicy popcorn clusters are my latest addictive snack, and they’re great in a big bowl.
+These spicy popcorn clusters are my latest crave-worthy snack, and they’re great in a big bowl.
 The combo of spicy chili and cayenne with sweet and chewy caramel is about as good as it gets.
 Once you have your popcorn popped, make the spicy caramel sauce and toss everything together.
 It’s pretty delicious stuff and is my favorite wheelhouse of snacks (spicy and sweet)!

 My trick to making these great is to stir half of the spice mixture into the caramel, but then reserve half of it for sprinkling right on the popcorn.

-The Best Way to Pop the Popcorn
+The Best Way To Pop the Popcorn

 You can pop this popcorn using your favorite method, but I'd definitely pop it yourself instead of using store-bought microwaved popcorn.

 If you have an air popper, you can absolutely use that—it’s my go-to for everyday popcorn.
 For these clusters, however, I like popping them in a big pot with a little oil.

 If you are using the pot method, add enough oil to lightly cover the bottom of the pot, which for me is usually about three tablespoons.
 Add one kernel to the oil and place the pot over medium heat.
 When that kernel pops, you know your oil is the right temperature.